stitchfix/stitchfix.github.io/_posts/2015-02-20-elasticsearch-and-denormalization.md

     elsif object_for_presenting.kind_of?(Hashie::Mash)
       # if the object is a Hashie::Mash object from ElasticSearch it is
       # pre-denormalized so just pass it through un-presented and rely on
-      # method_missing to return call all the methods.
+      # method_missing to call all the methods.
       @target = object_for_presenting
     end
   end